jcoliz/WindowsAiEdgeLabCV/README.md

 1. These instructions
 2. VS Code open to the C:\WindowsAiEdgeLabCV folder
-3. [Custom Vision Portal](https://www.customvision.ai/) open in a browser tab, and logged in with your Azure Subscription
+3. [Custom Vision Portal](https://www.customvision.ai/) open in a browser tab, and logged in with your Azure Subscription.
+Select the Directory associated with your Azure custom vision resource.
 3. [Time Series Insights explorer](https://insights.timeseries.azure.com/) in another browser tab, also logged in
 4. The following service and device information: